-Experts See AI Training Ramping Up As Machines Transform Workplace
+Surge Predicted in Artificial-Intelligence Training

 On a more granular level, respondents said as the training ecosystem continues to evolve, more learning systems will migrate online.

-Some will be self-directed, with some offered or required by employers; others will be hybrid online/real-world classes.
+Some will be self-directed, with some offered or required by employers; others will be hybrid of online and real-world classes.
 Whichever the case, workers will be expected to learn continuously, the respondents said.

 They also expect online courses to get a big boost from advances in augmented reality (AR), virtual reality (VR) and artificial intelligence (AI).